Degenerating Hodge structure of one-parameter family of Calabi-Yau threefolds: Mirror Symmetry

+In each case, a mirror family is constructed by an orbifolding method \cite{Rod}.
+A surprising observation is that the mirror families $\mathscr{X}\rightarrow \PP^1$ and $\mathscr{Y}\rightarrow \PP^1$ are identical and have exactly two MUM points: one corresponds to $X^\vee$ and the other to $Y^\vee$.
 Mirror symmetry for this example was confirmed in \cite{BCFKS,Tjo}.
-Since $\deg X^\vee=42 \ne \deg Y^\vee=14$, Theorem \ref{generic} applies and the geneic torelli theorem holds for the mirror family.
-An identical argument applies to, for example, the Calabi--Yau threefolds constructed in \cite{HT,Miu}.
+Since $\deg X^\vee=42 \ne \deg Y^\vee=14$, Theorem \ref{generic} applies and the geneic Torelli theorem holds for the mirror family.
+An identical argument applies to, for example, the Calabi--Yau threefolds constructed in \cite{HT,Miu}. \end{exm}